 Zotero has added a number of new options for mobile devices including an app for iOS and Android.

-This University of Melbourne Research Guide nicely details the specifics of working with Zotero and LaTeX.
+This MIT Libraries Research Guide details the specifics of working with Zotero and LaTeX and BibTeX.

 It is usually necessary to include a citation style language (.csl) file when working with LaTeX/Markdown/plain text editors.
 You can find them all at the Zotero Style Repository.

-R/RStudio users can greatly benefit from R Markdown's Visual Editor.
-The Visual Editor makes it easy to insert BibTex citation keys.
+R/RStudio users can connect their Zotero library to Quarto files or R Markdown in Visual Editor mode.
+The Visual Editor makes it easy to insert BibTeX citation keys.

 Python/Jupyter Notebook users may benefit from "jupyterlab-citation-manager."